 With intense attention to detail, Eastman painstakingly created the Eastman Theater, still one of the largest and most wondrous concert halls in the country, into which he introduced imaginative programming.
 He popularized a new art form—and scandalized many in an era when movies were considered disreputable and trivial—by marrying his two loves of music and film.
 Every week in his 3,500-seat auditorium a fine orchestra was assembled to accompany the screening of silent films.

 In philanthropy and in business, George Eastman was unusually open to novel creative combinations, though always while insisting on excellence and the highest of standards.
-With the Eastman School of Music he was as demanding as he was generous, and 12 years after his death this entity that he had created from scratch by sheer willpower and financial devotion was named the best graduate conservatory in the nation (and one of the best in the world).
+With the Eastman School of Music he was as demanding as he was generous, and 12 years after his death this entity that he had created from scratch by sheer willpower and financial devotion, had been called the best graduate conservatory in the nation (and one of the best in the world).
 Eastman likewise aimed to make MIT a world paragon in technology education.
 He also got that wish.

 Observers sometimes characterized George Eastman as having a “success complex.”
 Hard achievement was everything for him.
 Failure was not to be tolerated.
 Remarkably, he often met his own lofty standard.